Educational Requirements

 On-the-Job Training:

-- Most employers provide on-the-job training to familiarize new operators with specific machine models and company procedures.
+- Many employers provide on-the-job training to familiarize new operators with the specific compression machines used in their facility.
+This training covers machine setup, operation, maintenance, and safety procedures.

 Study Path